donw7/neural_activity_models_DNNs/README.md

 ## Testing Transformers on neural activity construed as tokenized language sequences
 ### ongoing work, see "neural-sequence_transformers_v2.ipynb"

+### summary:
+- motivation:
+  - neuroscience lacks ways of flexibly modeling both global and local modulation of neural activity, lacks accucracy on real-time, and models are computationally inefficient e.g. for BCI applications
+  - ML research on sequence models would benefit from extension of transformer architecture into other domains, testing of its embeddings to capture meaningful features of neural activity, as proof-of-concept for a generalized architecture
+- framework:
+  - neural activity may be construed as a sequence analogous to a text sequence
+  - will first utilize data structure from language sentiment classification analysis to test training implementation.
+Then, will convert and reformat data structure of neural activity to resemble that of language data.
+Time bins for neural activity spikes can be analogous to tokenized vocab.
+Then will train analogously to model behavioral decisions in mice
+- initial results:
+  - suggest that bins of neural activity spikes construed as tokenized sequences analogous to language modeling is amenable to transformer architecture.
+47% initial accuracy vs. 33% expected by chance.
+Interestingly, this may already outperform RNN and LSTM models (around 30%, as in "DNN_decoding.ipynb") despite a fraction of training data utilized
+  - further validation required.

 ## Spike deconvolution from calcium imaging data is ongoing, with goal to apply similar analysis as above.
 Representative diagram of calcium imaging signal extraction process: